 Nodular melanoma: This type accounts for 15 to 30% of melanomas, occurs anywhere on the body, and grows rapidly.

 Repeated tanning with ultraviolet A (UVA) or medical treatment with psoralen plus ultraviolet A (PUVA)

-Skin cancer (another melanoma or another type of skin cancer)
+Personal history of skin cancer (another melanoma or another type of skin cancer)

 Family members with melanoma